erxes/erxes/README.md

 ## Plugins
 erxes is composed of 2 main components: XOS & Plugins

 **XOS:**   XOS contains the core of the project, you can find the admin panel, and the whole code that runs different plugins.
 The operating system comes with utility features that allow users to customize, improve speed, enhance experience along with ever growing plugins/features.
-XOS comes with features like:
+XOS comes with core features like:
 - System config
 - Permission
 - Team members